 I completed an M.A. in linguistics in May 2017 after working for a few years in the EEG lab at Michigan State University with my adviser, Dr. Alan Beretta.
 My research has focused on how people process nominal compounds in sentences as a way of understanding what cues can lead a parser to commit to a structure it has built, and what elicits the need for revisions of that structure.

-I’m a strong believer in community engagement and volunteerism.
-I spent three years in the Peace Corps serving in Benin.
-I worked for two years with The Listening Ear Crisis Intervention Center as a volunteer crisis counselor on their hotline.
-And I’m hoping to soon find an organization in New York that I’ll enjoy working with while I’m here.
+I’m a strong believer in community engagement through volunteering.
+I spent three years in the Peace Corps serving in Benin, and I worked for two years with The Listening Ear Crisis Intervention Center as a volunteer crisis counselor on their hotline.
+Since moving to Brooklyn, I’ve worked with Community Help in Park Slope (CHiPS) for a couple of years, volunteering with their residence program and soup kitchen.
+Most recently, I’ve been volunteering with the Red Hook Boaters to offer free kayaking experiences to people in New York.

 I also really enjoy just about anything that takes me outdoors.
-I bike places whenever I can.
-Several time per year, I go hiking, canoeing, snowshoeing, etc.
+Several times per year, I go hiking, kayaking, snowshoeing, etc. Fun fact: I was an amateur circus performer for four years.